BatchClayderman/LaTeXChecker/README.md

 This is a set of small toolkits that I use most.

+## latexChecker.py

+This script is used to check the LaTeX files, supporting complex structures.

 ## checkCite.py

 This script is used to check the LaTeX files.

+This script will no longer be under maintenance.

+Please use the LaTeX checker.

 ## WinOS.py

-This script is something used very frequently on the Windows platform.
+This script is a tool used very frequently on the Windows platform.

 ## compareDirectory.py